toomanybugss/At-once/README.md

    ```
    shell:startup
    ```
-3. Paste `startup.exe` into that folder
+3. Paste `atonce.exe` into that folder

 ---